MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Switzerland/swiss-general-ledger-accounts.md

 -   Preview the effects that posting general journals would have on the balances of certain general ledger accounts before actually posting them.

 ## General Ledger Accounts and General Journals
  Companies often have different bank accounts for foreign currencies, and have a general ledger account for each bank account.
-In [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)], you can set up currency code and foreign currency balance information in the **Chart of Accounts** window.
+In ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]-->, you can set up currency code and foreign currency balance information in the **Chart of Accounts** window.
 This allows you to maintain the original foreign currency balance of a bank account.
 For more information, see [Chart of Accounts Window](assetId:///fa407624-b670-44b6-8397-91aa606e4c39) and [G\/L Account Table](assetId:///a65c2b09-9bb2-43db-8c53-c047bfc49777).

  For example, a company has two bank accounts: one for local currency \(LCY\) and one for euros \(EUR\).
 You must create a general ledger account for each bank account.
 For the EUR account, define the currency code as **EUR** and post journals in EUR or LCY.